- Adult acne is caused primarily by the same factors as acne in puberty

-While birth control pills are widely used to treat adult acne, there are some specific formulations that may cause or worsen symptoms.
-Progestin-only contraceptive pills (commonly known as “mini pills”) don’t contain estrogen like most other pills.
-As such, they can cause androgen levels to fluctuate, resulting in acne breakouts.
+While oral contraceptives are widely used to treat adult acne, there are some specific formulations that may cause or worsen symptoms; progestin-only contraceptive pills can cause androgen levels to fluctuate, resulting in acne breakouts.

 Can you prevent adult acne breakouts?